 Apart from the obvious applications in currency printing, there are many other fields in which they can play a part.
 These include: original works of art, limited edition prints, admission tickets to sporting events, validation certificates for aircraft spare parts, cheques, passports and credit cards.

-Phosphors responding to long U-V can be provided that at first glance look like the easily available materials, but which with very simple equipment can be readily distinguished from them.
+Phosphors responding to long UV can be provided that, at first glance, look like the easily available materials; but with very simple equipment, can be readily distinguished from them.
 There are other luminescent properties that can be used to distinguish particular materials.
 One such would be an obvious change in colour with temperature.

-Other phosphors with emission in the UV and IR regions and even with excitation in the IR region have also been introduced.
+Other phosphors with emissions in the UV and IR regions, and even with excitation in the IR region have also been introduced.
 These materials have great potential in security applications, especially in areas where high-speed machine reading is required.

-The energy carried by a photon is inversely proportional to the wavelength, thus a photon of U-V at 366 nm carries 3.4 electron volts (ev) while a visible light photon in the green at 520 nm carries 2.4 ev.
+The energy carried by a photon is inversely proportional to the wavelength, thus a photon of UV at 366 nm carries 3.4 electron volts (ev) while a visible light photon in the green at 520 nm carries 2.4 ev.
 In all normal fluorescence it follows that the exciting radiation must have a shorter wavelength than the emitted light.
 This observation is referred to as Stoke’s Law.
-However, the class of Anti-Stokes phosphors has the ability to absorb two or three photons of long wavelength infra red light and combine their energies to emit a single photon of visible light.
-Phosphors in this class have characteristic excitation spectra in the infra-red, often coinciding with the wavelengths emitted by I-R LEDs or lasers.
+However, Anti-Stokes phosphors have the ability to absorb two or three photons of long wavelength infrared light and combine their energies to emit a single photon of visible light.
+Phosphors in this class have characteristic excitation spectra in the infrared, often coinciding with the wavelengths emitted by IR LEDs or lasers.

 Since stable Anti-Stokes Phosphors are not generally available and are difficult to manufacture, they are attractive candidates for security applications.

 Phosphor Technology offers a range of inorganic phosphors for anti-counterfeiting and tagging applications.
 Please contact us directly to discuss your specific requirements in confidence.